We think this movie stands out for:

 The Peanuts movies are family favorites for the very attributes that characterize these two stories: funny, slapstick animation paired with a hapless hero to teach positives messages.
 The fact that Charlie Brown isn't a sure bet to be the winner of any contest he undertakes makes him accessible to children who are gaining confidence only as they gain skills.
 At the same time, Charlie Brown has a few solid friends who encourage him, love him despite his faults, and help him keep both wins and losses in perspective.

 There may be a need for explanation from parents on scoring for tennis and decathlons, as well as on references to the big names in track from 1975 such as Bruce Jenner and Dick Fosbury.
-Even without that, kids should be able to follow the action just fine, entertained by Snoopy at every turn.
+Even without that, kids should be able to follow You're a Good Sport, Charlie Brown just fine, entertained by Snoopy at every turn.

-Families can talk about the examples of good and bad sportsmanship in both specials.
+Families can talk about the examples of good and bad sportsmanship in You're a Good Sport, Charlie Brown.
 What do you think it takes to be a good sport?

 Have you ever competed with someone whom you thought was a great competitor, the way Marcy considers Charlie Brown?
 What made that person a good sport?
 How can you support teammates?